aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ## KarpenterNodeRole

 This section creates the node role that is attached to the `KarpenterNodeInstanceProfile` instance profile created earlier.
-Given a cluster name of `joe-karpenter-demo`, this role would end up being named `"KarpenterNodeRole-joe-karpenter-demo`.
+Given a cluster name of `bob-karpenter-demo`, this role would end up being named `"KarpenterNodeRole-bob-karpenter-demo`.

 ```
   KarpenterNodeRole: